 Improving the health of children takes visionary support.
-Since 2014, the Nationwide Foundation Pediatric Innovation Fund has contributed $60 million to accelerate the most promising treatments and discoveries at Nationwide Children’s Hospital.
-The Nationwide Foundation's most recent donation brings their cumulative support to Nationwide Children's Hospital to $110 million.
+The Nationwide Foundation Pediatric Innovation Fund was established in 2014 to target strategic investments in pediatric and community health.
+Since its inception, the Innovation Fund has contributed $140 million to accelerate the most promising treatments and discoveries at Nationwide Children’s Hospital.

 The Steve and Cindy Rasmussen Institute for Genomic Medicine